 When I was reading your question, one word fell into my eye: autoimmune thyroid inflammation.
 That's what you call me everything.
 Chronic lymphocytic thyroiditis, or Hashimoto's thyroiditis, is inflammation and destruction of the thyroid gland for which the thyroid gland itself is not responsible, but your immune system .

 The interpretation of your symptoms is easier than the interpretation of Joseph's dreams.
 Your immune system is stupid.
 In addition to destroying your thyroid, it organizes repression of minority cells throughout your body and apparently has found at least one type of victim among your brain cells.
-Your only good fortune is that the immune cells do not have to be in the brain, otherwise you would have a supernatant.
+Your only good fortune is that the immune cells do not have to be in the brain, otherwise you should already have it.
 Only microglia - a specialized type of stationary macrophages that do not go outdoors and lymphocytes are only distant from the immune cells - is allowed in the brain.
 The only thing your annoyed lymphocytes can do is offend the brain microglia to turn against the alleged internal enemy.
 The microglie is so divided between autoimmune propaganda and common sense.
-This is your tinnitus and dizziness - the restless microglia is still investigating some senseless accusations and harassing the neurons.
+That's your tinnitus and dizziness - the restless microglia is still investigating some senseless accusations and harassing the neurons.
 Hearing and equilibrium neurons are the most sensitive of all brain neurons, even if the feeling of motion uncorrelated with visual perceptions uses our brain as the first indicator of the danger of poisoning and the necessity to turn around (with the bus not counting).
-No wonder that just tinnitus and dizziness are also the first signs of a larger brain problem.
+No wonder that just tinnitus and dizziness are also the first indicators of a larger brain problem.

 Why did he take the ginseng